 Part 1, the theory test, comprises two parts: a multiple-choice section and a hazard perception section; it takes around 1 hour and 45 minutes altogether.
 You must pass both parts at the same time to pass the test.
 There’s no limit to how many times you can take the test, which currently costs £81.

-The second part is the driving ability assessment test.
+The second part is the driving ability test.
 It takes around an hour, currently costs £111, and consists of an eyesight test, vehicle safety questions and a test of your ability to drive to a very high standard.
 It will prove whether or not you have a thorough understanding of good, safe driving techniques, and that you can also demonstrate them.

-Part 3 is the test of instructional ability, which measures your ability to instruct pupils and is generally considered the most difficult of the three qualifying tests.
+Part 3 is the instructional ability test, which measures your ability to instruct pupils and is generally considered the most difficult of the three qualifying tests.
 You must pass part 2 before you book part 3.
 The test, which currently costs £111, takes around an hour and includes an assessment of core competencies, instructional techniques and instructor characteristics.
 During the test, the examiner will assess these by playing the role of two different pupils.
 Once you have passed this test, you can apply for your first ADI badge and join the ADI register.

-Motorcycle instructors may be trained directly by Approved Training Bodies (the only organisations that can teach Compulsory Basic Training, CBT) and/ or complete a two-day assessment by examiners at a specified DVSA centre.
+Motorcycle instructors may be trained directly by Approved Training Bodies (the only organisations that can teach Compulsory Basic Training, CBT) and/or complete a two-day assessment by examiners at a specified DVSA centre.
 Further qualification is required to teach Direct Access courses.

 LGV instructors who wish to be on the DVSA’s voluntary register take a similar series of exams to those for ADIs.
 They can be certified for four years, after which time they will need to re-register.